bobleesj/cifkit/docs/source/index.rst

 impactful properties.
-It facilitates the visualization of coordination geometry from each site using four coordination determination methods and extracts physics-based features like volume and packing efficiency—crucial for structural analysis in machine learning tasks.
+It facilitates the visualization of coordination geometry from each site using four coordination determination methods and extracts physics-based features like volume and packing efficiency - crucial for structural analysis in machine learning tasks.
 Moreover, ``cifkit`` extracts atomic mixing information at the bond pair level, tasks that would otherwise require extensive manual effort using GUI-based tools like VESTA, Diamond, and CrystalMaker.